Daddy's Little Girls: Plot

-Monty goes to work and finds Willie has been injured in a robbery.
-Willie is ready to retire and offers to sell the shop to Monty for a $10,000 deposit that can be paid on a payment schedule.
-Monty accepts his offer.

-At the child custody hearing, Julia argues that it would be in the children's best interest for Monty to be awarded custody and provided the court with a written statement from Jennifer’s deceased mother stating the same.
-Jennifer's lawyer (Mark Oliver) fights back and claims that Monty is not suitable to raise the girls due to a conviction of statutory rape that occurred 16 years prior.
-Julia is disgusted and feels betrayed as Monty never told her this information.
-She refuses to provide him further assistance with his case and leaves.
-Julia is later comforted by her friends.
+After being injured in a robbery, Willie decides to retire and offers to sell the shop to Monty and he accepts his offer.
+At the child custody hearing, Julia argues that it would be in the children's best interest for Monty to be awarded custody and provides the court with a written statement from Kat.
+Jennifer's lawyer counters by claiming that Monty is not suitable to raise the girls due to a conviction of statutory rape that occurred 16 years prior.
+Julia feels betrayed, stops representing him, and leaves.

-At 3:00 am, Monty's daughters arrive at his house and inform him that Joe has been hitting them, proving it by revealing that China's back is bruised while Jennifer just watched and did nothing about it when China was crying.
-While his daughters are asleep, a livid Monty flashes back to his arrest.
-Then he drives away and crashes into Jennifer and Joe's car after which he mercilessly beats Joe.
-The rest of the neighborhood gathers to watch, as Joe's thugs arrive and begin to attack Monty.
-Having had enough of Joe's terrorism, the neighbors attack Joe's thugs as Monty continues attacking Joe.
-Julia sees a news report about the police having stopped a near-riot while learning Monty was wrongfully convicted of the supposed rape charges when he was among those arrested.
-Upon hearing this, Julia rushes to help Monty.
+Monty's daughters arrive at his house and inform him that Joe has been beating them.
+While his daughters are asleep, a livid Monty drives off and crashes into Jennifer and Joe's car, dragging Joe out of his car and brutally beating him.
+As Joe's thugs attack Monty, Aunt Rita, Willie, and the other neighbors rush to his defense and fight Joe's thugs as the police arrive.
+Julia sees a news report about the near-riot and rushes to help Monty after she learns from the report that he’d been wrongfully convicted of the rape charges.

-Jennifer and Joe face drug charges in court as the district attorney (Leland L. Jones) stated that drugs were found in Joe's car and house.
-All of the neighbors decide to testify against Jennifer, Joe, and his thugs as the judge (Giulia Pagano) has them taken into custody with no bond.
-Monty is then charged with domestic battery toward Joe.
-Julia walks in to represent Monty, apologizing for not hearing his side of the story.
+Jennifer and Joe face drug charges and the neighbors testify against Jennifer, Joe, and his thugs.
+The judge has them taken into custody with no bond.
+Monty is charged with assaulting Joe.
+Julia walks in to represent him while apologizing for not hearing his side of the story.
 The witnesses refuse to testify against Monty, so the judge dismisses the case.
-Monty tells Julia that he loves her.

-Monty's daughters greet him and Julia at the auto shop that now bears his name, as the rest of the neighborhood celebrates that Monty now owns the auto shop with full custody of his daughters, along with Jennifer, Joe, and his thugs finally being locked away.